Our goal is to shift the power dynamics through consultation

 September 2004 – July 2019

-We have written and implemented 10 NAGPRA Consultation/Documentation grants and nine Repatriation grants.
+We wrote and implemented 10 NAGPRA Consultation/Documentation grants and nine Repatriation grants.
 These projects have resulted in the repatriation or disposition of human remains representing 648 individuals, 630 associated funerary objects, 109 unassociated funerary objects, nine items identified as both sacred objects and objects of cultural patrimony, and five sacred objects.
 During these projects, we worked with 370 Indian Tribes.

 June 2015 – August 2021